 US & Canada teams - Message regarding the Engineering notebook

 Judging & Awards

-FIRST LEGO League is known around the globe not only for what we do (the Robot Game and Project), but also how we do it, with Core Values at the heart.
+FIRST LEGO League is known around the globe not only for what we do (the Robot Game and Innovation Project), but also how we do it, with Core Values at the heart.
 The rubrics used for judging reflect these three equally important aspects of FIRST LEGO League.